RazrFalcon/xmlparser/README.md

 ### Why a new library

-The main idea of this library is to provide a fast, low-level and complete XML parser.

-Unlike other XML parsers, this one can return tokens not with `&str`/`&[u8]` data, but with `StrSpan` objects, which contain a position of the data in the original document.
-Which can be very useful if you want to post-process tokens even more and want to return errors with a meaningful position.

-So, this is basically an XML parser framework that can be used to write parsers for XML-based formats, like SVG and to construct a DOM.

-At the time of writing the only option was `quick-xml` (v0.10), which does not support DTD and token positions.
+This library is basically a low-level XML tokenizer that preserves a position of the tokens and does not intend to be used directly.
 If you are looking for a more high-level solution - checkout [roxmltree](https://github.com/RazrFalcon/roxmltree).